20 Animals With Green Eyes

 Giant Ragweed fruit flies (Euaresta festiva) are animals with green eyes that feed on big ragweed and have sizable, vivid green eyes.

 They also have yellow dots with a green gradient in their eyes.
-Along with the upper thorax, the species’ head is yellow.
+The species’ head is yellow, along with the upper thorax.
 Its wings are usually dark brown to black and partially translucent.

-Large-scale ragweed is surrounded by flies, which only appear during the time when it bears fruit.
-Just like the gigantic ragweed, it might be challenging to eradicate the species’ flies.
+Large-scale ragweed is surrounded by flies, which only appear when it bears fruit.
+Like the gigantic ragweed, it might be challenging to eradicate the species’ flies.

 11. Yellow Fly